Subscribe to Christianity Today

-Victorian Poets and the Changing Bible (Victorian Literature & Culture)
+Victorian Poets and the Changing Bible (Victorian Literature and Culture Series)

 University of Virginia Press, 2011